jnozzi/cocoadev.com/markdown/SerialGenerator.md

-I'm trying to build a number generator that creates 16 character serials by using input from a General/NSTextField.
+I'm trying to build a number generator that creates 16 character serials by using input from a NSTextField.
 So I can create SN for my app, For Example

 *Name:Bob Smith